Azure-Samples/TechSummit-Switzerland-Easter-Egg/Doc/03a-blob-function.md

 - `PublishSuccessOnTwitter`: Set this value to `true` if you want the Microsoft Switzerland account to tweet a congratulatory message at your address if you succeed completing this application.
 If set to false, we will still value your efforts, but we won't tweet about it to preserve your privacy.

 - `Twitter`: Enter your Twitter name here, without the @ character.

+- `SecretKey`: Enter the Secret Key that you found on the floppy disk :)

 - `StorageAccountName`: Enter the storage account name that you created earlier (for example `techsummiteastereggstore`).